christophebe/julius-gpt/readme.md

 The CLI will ask you some questions to generate the post :
 - title/topic
+- filename : the cli generate an html & json file with the content of the post based on the filename.
+The json file can be used to publish the post on a Wordpress site.
 - country (optional)
 - intent (optional)
 - audience (optional)
 - language : we support all languages supported by GPT-4
 - optional h3 : if true, the generated content will contain some h3
 - with conclusion : if true, the generated content will contain a conclusion
+- temperature (optional)
+- Frequency Penalty (optional)
+- Presence Penalty (optional)
+- Logit bias (optional)

 ## Wordpress related commands